terraform-ibm-modules/terraform-ibm-landing-zone-vpc/solutions/fully-configurable/DA-types.md

 - `name` (required): The name of the security group rule.
 - `direction` (required): The direction of the traffic.
 Allowed values are `inbound` or `outbound`.
 - `remote` (optional): Security group ID or an IP address or a CIDR block.
+- `local` (optional): The local IP address or range of local IP addresses to which this rule will allow inbound traffic (or from which, for outbound traffic).
+- `ip_version` (optional): The IP version to enforce.
 - `tcp` (optional):
     - `port_min`
     - `port_max`